-updating: The patch that fixes the security breaches for Windows 10 is available for manual download for all consumers - you can do this through This link.
+updating: The patch that fixes security vulnerabilities for Windows 10 is available for manual download for all consumers - you can do this through This link.

 The original article: Will consumers need to choose between a slowdown in performance and adequate security that allows them to sleep at night?
 Is this a gap in my work?
 Intel Only or all processor keys?
 It depends who you ask

-Reported on the British site The Register He declared (Based on information received From a relatively anonymous Tumblr blog) On a fundamental flaw in the design of the modern labs of the company Intel Which causes their core memory to 'trickle' out, as fixing the problem is likely to lead to a decline in overall performance - creating a massive snowball across the entire network, which continues to roll and evolve with each passing hour, it seems.
-Is there a reason for panic?
-Not everyone and not every situation, it seems.
+Reported on the British site The Register He declared (Based on information received From a relatively anonymous Tumblr blog) On a fundamental flaw in the design of the modern labs of the company Intel Which causes their core memory to 'leak' out, as fixing the problem will lead to a drop in overall performance - and has created a massive snowball across the entire network, which continues to roll and evolve with each passing hour, it seems.
+Is there a cause for panic?
+Not for everyone and not in every situation, it seems.

 Information that should be secure can be accessed through applications with basic privileges